-Buying Waterfront Property in Jacksonville?
+Buying Waterfront Property?
 Ask These 4 Questions Before Finalizing

-Situated near the Atlantic Ocean, St. Johns River, and the Intracoastal Waterway, the Jacksonville waterfront homes for sale are some of the most desirable in the country.
-Jacksonville has a warm climate, miles, and miles of beautiful beaches, high quality of life, and an affordable cost of living.
-Investing in a waterfront property in Jacksonville will offer you an everyday retreat and escape from the hustling and bustling of the city.
-Looking for tips for buying your first waterfront property in Jacksonville?
-Keep reading to learn about the questions you must ask before buying a waterfront home in Jacksonville.
+When it comes to the best places to buy a home, waterfront homes for sale are some of the most desirable in the country.
+Investing in waterfront property will offer you an everyday retreat and escape from the hustling and bustling of the city.
+Looking for tips for buying your first waterfront property?
+Keep reading to learn about the questions you should ask before buying a waterfront home.

 Can You Build The Waterfront Home You Want?

-Although a waterfront property in Jacksonville grants seamless access to the water, it is subject to riparian regulations from local and federal agencies.
-That means, according to Florida riparian rights, you cannot build docks or piers without inquiring or having proper permits.
-Generally, in Florida, if the land underwater was covered by navigable water when Florida was incorporated, then the state owns and has control over it.
+Although a waterfront property typically grants seamless access to the water, it is subject to riparian regulations from local and federal agencies.
+That means, depending on the riparian rights the area is subject to, you might not be able to build docks or piers without inquiring or having proper permits.
+In states like Florida, if the land underwater was covered by navigable water when the state was incorporated, then generally speaking the state owns and has control over it.
 That means even with full riparian rights, the privilege to set up a dock or any other structure on the waterfront remains subject to public ownership, and the property owner should seek permits first before constructing anything.

-These regulations might get even more challenging in the future, as they're currently being updated.
-So, before buying a waterfront property in Jacksonville, find out whether you have riparian rights, and if so, can you build whatever you want?
+These regulations also may be updated from time to time.
+So, before buying a waterfront property, find out whether you have riparian rights, and if so, can you build whatever you want?
 If not, consider whether you'd still be interested in the property.

-You can inquire from the seller or find out yourself by reviewing a map of the public lands survey system from the Florida Board of Trustee Lands Document System (BTLDS) to determine whether the land below water on your waterfront property is considered navigable.
+You can inquire from the seller or find out yourself by reviewing a map of the public lands survey system to determine whether the land below water on your waterfront property is considered navigable.
 Some regulations limit what one can build on their waterfront and how a home can be remodeled.

 Are Boats Allowed at The Waterfront Property?

 Waterfront homes have different shorelines and water characteristics.
 How you use it often depends on the size and type of waterway.
-For instance, large vessels and watersports like waterskiing might not be ideal with riverfront properties because the water is too shallow and slow.
-In other cases, properties may feature a soft shore bed while others are sandy, weedy, muddy, and unsafe for swimming or other watersports and boating since boats will be more prone to running aground.
+For instance, large vessels and watersports like waterskiing might not be the best idea with riverfront properties if the water is too shallow.
+In other cases, properties may feature a soft shore bed while others are sandy, weedy, or muddy.
+Some properties may be less than ideal for swimming or other watersports and boating since boats will be more prone to running aground.

 Also, in some neighborhoods, even waterfront property owners with full riparian rights cannot fish wherever they want due to ecological regulations.
 Water vessels like speed boats might not be allowed in some communities due to HOA regulations.
 And due to the condition of the water in specific neighborhoods, you'll find that some boats aren't allowed.
 For instance, some waterfront properties might have a high tide season and turbulent waters, making them dangerous for casual boaters to use small vessels like kayaks since they're not strong enough to withstand the current.
 So, before you close that deal, inquire about the water and shoreline conditions, whether there are regulations regarding speed and size of the boat, and where one can or cannot fish.
 Also, how is the access point?
 If the shallows have a steep drop-off, you might need a trailer to find a good access point.